MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

 ## Update Windows IoT Enterprise

 The Windows IoT Enterprise image is contained within ```install.wim``` on the original installation media under the ```\sources``` folder.
-In this section we'll walk through the process of updating the ```install.wim``` with the latest cumulative servicing update and incorporate third party drivers if needed by the target device using the [Media Servicing Environment](#prepare-media-servicing-environment) set up earlier.
+In this section, we walk through the process of updating the ```install.wim``` with the latest cumulative servicing update and incorporate third party drivers if needed by the target device using the [Media Servicing Environment](#prepare-media-servicing-environment) set up by [Prepare Media Servicing Environment](#prepare-media-servicing-environment).

-### Prerequisites for updating Windows IoT Enterprise
+### Prerequisites for updating Windows IoT Enterprise image

 | Directory | Contents |
 | --- | --- |